eggs-ssbm/npp-releases/README.md

 New versions are published here to support **automatic updates** inside the app via [electron-updater](https://www.electron.build/auto-update).

 ### 🚀 Usage
-- Releases are intended for auto-update functionality.
+- Releases are not intended for auto-update functionality (yet).
-- Manual download is not required.
+- Manual download is required.
+- Please remove previous installation folder before installing new version, not deleting the previous folder could cause unintended bugs for now.

 ### 📦 Contents
 Each release includes: